 The present act finally ended the Homestead Act of 1862 by handing over the management of public lands to other policies.

-- Comprehensive Land Management: FLPMA (Federal Land Policy and Management Act of 1976) was an act that put an organizational structure in place for the public lands, with the major goal being long-term stewardship and sustainability instead of just selling the lands.
+Comprehensive Land Management: The Federal Land Policy and Management Act of 1976 (FLPMA) established an organizational structure for public lands.
+The major goal was long-term stewardship and sustainability rather than just selling the lands.

-- Environmental Considerations: FLPMA gave prominence to the environment, stipulating that land use plans consider the impacts on the soil, air, and water resources.
-Furthermore, wildlife should be taken into consideration.
+Environmental Considerations: FLPMA prioritized the environment, stipulating that land use plans consider the impacts on soil, air, and water resources.
+Furthermore, wildlife should be considered.

 Conditional Free Land

-For some smaller communities, free land is still obtainable.
-However, it has to be acquired with regulations.
-Generally, beneficiaries prefer to engage with the community by working to increase job opportunities or improve local services.
+Free land is still available in some smaller communities; however, it must be acquired according to regulations.
+Beneficiaries generally prefer to engage with the community by working to increase job opportunities or improve local services.

-- Residency Requirements: The programs for newcomers are established depending on the minimum time they set their participants to reside so that the feeling of livelihood and unity will be achieved.
+Residency Requirements: The programs for newcomers are established based on the minimum time they require their participants to reside so that they can achieve a sense of livelihood and unity.

-- Sustainable Practices: Also, some recipients might be motivated to adopt environmentally friendly practices while building and in terms of their land use to demonstrate environmental stewardship.
+Sustainable Practices: Some recipients might also be motivated to adopt environmentally friendly land use and building construction practices to demonstrate environmental stewardship.

 Current State Offerings

-Despite the federal program's end, a few states still offer land under specific community growth and development conditions.
+Despite the end of the federal program, a few states still offer land under specific community growth and development conditions.
 These states include Iowa, Kansas, Alaska, and Michigan, each with its eligibility requirements.

 State |